premkumar1303/galaxy-morphology-prediction/README.md

 This repository contains the code, a sample image from dataset and model file.

 The link for the dataset is https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge/data.

+The steps to use this repository are:
+1. Install the Keras API using pip install keras.
+Also download the galaxy zoo dataset from the provided link and store into a directory.
+2. Change the DATA_PATH and run till plotting the train and test data.
+3. Change the FILTERED_DATA_PATH and DATASETS_PATH and run till augmentation.
+Augmented data will be generated into the FILTERED_DATA_PATH.
+4. Change the path in the model_checkpoint and run the training and code to get the results and graphs.